HDFGroup/hdf5/README.md

 maintenance branch per year.
 Future HDF5 releases indicated on this schedule are tentative.

+**NOTE**: HDF5 1.12 is being retired early due to its incomplete and incompatible VOL layer.

 | Release | New Features |
 | ------- | ------------ |
 | 1.8.23 | last HDF5 1.8 release |